monkey-projects/website/docs/content/security.md

 that this information is only visible to the appropriate users.
 To this end, the [build parameter values](params) and [ssh keys](ssh-keys) are **encrypted at rest**.
 This means they are stored in an encrypted manner in the database.
-It's only when [editing them](params/) or when using them in a build that the become decrypted.
+It's only when [editing them](params/) or when using them in a build that they are decrypted.

 The encryption key is safely stored in a vault with strict access restrictions.
 In addition, each customer receives a unique **initialization vector**, which is used to ensure that